 Just a couple of years ago, the typical flight school airplane was using technologies that have changed very little since the 1950s.
-Even newly manufactured airplanes still had the standard six pack mechanical instruments.
+Even newly manufactured airplanes still had the standard six-pack mechanical instruments.
 However, this changed dramatically when systems such as the Garmin 1000 and Avidyne Entegra quickly took over the General Aviation market.
 Today, you can find Technically Advanced Aircraft (TAA) with sophisticated glass cockpit avionics almost everywhere.

 Flight training for an initial private pilot license is demanding enough by itself.
-Adding a glass cockpit to the picture makes initial flight training a lot more difficult.
+Adding a glass cockpit to the picture makes it a lot more difficult.
 A whole new way of training has to be adopted in order to prepare students for an initial private pilot checkride on a Technically Advanced Aircraft.

 The book "21st Century Flight Training: General Aviation Manual for Primary Flight Training in the New Millennium" by Sean Lane deals with this growing problem.
 The book covers the new challenges that pilots and flight instructors face today as a result of technological advances in aircraft hardware, software, and infrastructure.

 The author introduces a new model for flight training, called Integrated Sensory Flying (ISF).
 He explains each flight maneuvers for every checkride from private pilot to flight instructor in great detail using this approach.

 The book discusses important concepts such as how to improve your learning of flight maneuvers and procedures, Aeronautical Decision Making, task prioritization, and more.